openhab/openhab-docs/addons/transformations.md

     var fahrenheit = transform("JS", "convert-C-to-F.js", temperature)
     ```

+3. Bindings

+    Transformations can sometimes be used in binding add-ons.
+For example, transforming an openHAB ON command into "action=powerup" for sending to a device.
+    If, and how, this use may be available is described in individual binding documentation.

+3. Profiles

+    Transformations can be associated with channels, working on data being passed between bindings and Items.
+See [profile documentation]({{base}}/configuration/items.html#profiles) for more detail.

 To keep these examples simple, the contents of the referenced files `window_esp.map` and `convert-C-to-F.js` were left out.
 More details regarding this and other Transformation services can be found in the individual transformation articles linked below.